ma-everett/tmpcache/README.md

 9 seconds.
 We can redirect the output as standard.

     > tmpcache_readfrom --tries=3 --timeout=1 foo tcp://localhost:9898 > foo

+There are currently 2 modes of operation, the default _timeout_ mode and the _blocking_ mode.
+The _timeout_ version is useful if you are unsure that the service is available or stable.
+Whilst the _blocking_ version will wait until there is a response. _Blocking_ is, in theory, faster, too enable _blocking_ mode:

+    > tmpcache_readfrom --blocking foo tcp://localhost:9898

+In this case, _tries_ and _timeout_ options do not have any affect, so are not required.

 Writing to the cache
 --------------------